-Sociobiology provides free of cost publication for authors and open access for readers.
+Sociobiology provides a free-of-cost publication for authors and open access for readers.

 1.1 – Instructions for Manuscript Preparation

-Aiming to simplify the process of manuscript submission we are accepting INITIAL submissions to be presented in the format of your preference.
-This should allow authors, editors, and referees to focus on the quality of the science being reported, saving valuable time of everyone involved.
+Aiming to simplify the manuscript submission process, we are accepting INITIAL submissions to be presented in the format of your preference.
+This should allow authors, editors, and referees to focus on the quality of the reported science, saving valuable time for everyone involved.
+Only after your manuscript is accepted and enters the editing stage will you be required to present a version in Sociobiology's format (shown in SECTION 2).
 The editors will access this version and decide whether its standards justify further analysis by the referees.
-Only after your manuscript is accepted and enters the editing stage you will be required to present a version in Sociobiology's format (presented in SECTION 2).
 Please be aware that whatever format you choose:

 a) present your text in DOUBLE SPACE with CONTINUOUS NUMBERED LINES (that is, line numbering does not restart at the beginning of every page).

-c) regardless of file format, all manuscripts must present the essential elements needed to evaluate the scientific message (Title, Abstract, Keywords, Introduction, Materials & Methods, Results, Discussion Conclusions (or merge within Discussion), Acknowledgements, References, Figures and Tables with Captions.
-Remember that at this stage, to assure double blind review, authors names and affiliations as well as the section Authors' contributions must not be included in the text.
+c) regardless of file format, all manuscripts must present the essential elements needed to evaluate the scientific message (Title, Abstract, Keywords, Introduction, Materials & Methods, Results, Discussion Conclusions (or merge within Discussion), Acknowledgements, References, Figures, and Tables with Captions.
+Remember that at this stage, to ensure a double-blind review, authors' names and affiliations and the section Authors' contributions must not be included in the text.

-d) make sure the text presents a good readability and legibility.
+d) make sure the text presents good readability and legibility.
 This includes (i) the way the words and blocks of type are arranged on a page and (ii) the right choice of typeface.
-As a rule: the reader (and not the writer) decides whether a text is readable and legible.
-Hence, you should make sure that everyone -- and not only you-- will enjoy reading your text to access your ideas!
+As a rule: the reader (not the writer) decides whether a text is readable and legible.
+Hence, you should ensure that everyone -- and not only you-- will enjoy reading your text to access your ideas!

 e) be aware that it is generally accepted that there is a close relationship between a sloppily prepared manuscript and poor science.
 Do not underestimate the value of a physically attractive manuscript format.

-g) The sequence to correctly upload files in steps 2 (original article) and 4 (supplementary files) of the electronic submission is to choose the file (OJS will access your File Manager program), to click the Upload button, and then click the button "Save and continue".
+g) The sequence to correctly upload files in steps 2 (original article) and 4 (supplementary files) of the electronic submission is to choose the file (OJS will access your File Manager program), click the Upload button, and then click the button "Save and continue."
 Upload as many supplementary files as needed repeating this sequence.
-After you are finished with the uploads, click "Save and continue".
-You will reach step 5 "Confirmation".
-Click the button "Finish Submission".
-Important reminder: OJS system limits file size upload to 4 MB per file.
+After completing the uploads, click "Save and continue."
+You will reach step 5, "Confirmation."
+Click the button "Finish Submission."
+Important reminder: OJS system limits file size upload to 8 MB per file.

 1.2- Ensuring Blind Review

-- The authors of the document have deleted their names from the text.
+- The document's authors have deleted their names from the text.

-With Microsoft Office documents, author identification should also be removed from the properties for the file.
+With Microsoft Office documents, author identification should also be removed from the file's properties.

 For MacIntosh Word 2008 (and future versions)

-- Under the Summary tab remove all of the identifying information from all of the fields.
+- Under the Summary tab, remove all the identifying information from all fields.